dshieble/dshieble.github.io/_posts/2010-05-08-large-language-models-part-1.md

 Let's explore a concrete example.
 Consider the problem of classifying transactions as fraudulent or safe.
 For any transaction we may need to pull from a large store of data to make this decision: user activity history, product purchase history, product metadata, transaction context, etc.

 There are at least three relevant perspectives on this data:
 - Human: A human classifying a transaction would need some mechanism to access this data when they make their decision.
-The human's portal to the data might include text, numbers, graphs, etc.
+The human's portal to the data might include text, numbers, graphs, etc. If the human has not received specialized training then this portal must be as self-explanatory as possible.
 - Traditional ML: An ML model would consume this data as a single vector of engineered features.
 - LLMs: An LLM would consume the data as text.
 We can think of this text representation as a domain transformation of the data from its native format to the text format that the LLM was pretrained on.
 The text representation should be interpretable without outside context.

-All three perspectives should emphasize the important characteristics of the data, such as the historical relationship between this user and this product.

-However, this emphasis should be couched differently in the different representations.
+All three perspectives should emphasize the important characteristics of the data, such as the historical relationship between this user and this product.  =However, this emphasis should be couched differently in the different representations.
 Humans and LLMs have world models that enable them to model the behaviors of certain kinds of data without additional context.
 In the case of LLMs this world model is formed by scanning enormous amounts of text data.
 Human-friendly and LLM-friendly representations of data present information in ways that are aligned with these world models.
 In contrast, the traditional ML-friendly representation does not attempt to benefit from any familiarity with other representations of data.